wannoye/Docker-Plays/README.md

 After installation, the web console is available at: ```https://<IP>:613/admin (Username: 'print')```

 Note: The print, copy, and scan Scripts have not yet been implemented in the install_cups.yml playbook.<br/>
-Script Syntax: <br/>
- - Type "prnt /path/to/file" to print a file via command line.<br/>
- - Type "scan" to scan a file after placing it in the scanner bed. <br/>
- - Type "copy" to scan then print a document after placing it in the scanner bed.<br/>

 Scanned and coppied images are saved to {{ shared }}/Scans.